Too Hood

 "Too Hood" is a song by American singer Monica.
 It was written by Monica along with Bryan-Michael Cox, Harold Lilly, and Jermaine Dupri for her original third studio album, All Eyez on Me (2002), featuring production by the latter and additional production by Cox.
-The song was released as a promotional single only in the United States during the third quarter of 2002.
+The song was released as the album's second single in the United States during the third quarter of 2002.
 It reached minor success with a peak position of number 11 on the official US Bubbling Under R&B/Hip-Hop Singles.

 In September 2002, the single followed the mediocre chart success of the album's title song, "All Eyez on Me."
 Unlike its predecessor, however, the track saw minimal success on the charts, and thus a music video was never produced.
 The lukewarm response to both singles eventually resulted in the reconstruction of the same-titled album, which received a Japan-wide release only and was subsequently retooled into a new version.
 Branded After the Storm (2003), "Too Hood" was later included on a limited bonus disc on the re-worked album.
 The track is also featured on EA Sports's video game NBA Live 2003.